Critical Current, Lengthwise Fluctuations, and Flux Jumps in REBCO CC: A Torque Magnetometry Study up to 45 T: Torque and magnetic moment of screening currents

 This can be rewritten as:

 or

 where

-where $\vec{m}$ is the magnetic moment, a 'coefficient' between the torque and the magnetic field that characterizes current and its distribution in an object.
-The above equation defines the magnetic moment introduced when the first electrical motors were invented well before quantum mechanics, in which the magnetic moment plays a significant role.
+where $\vec{m}$ is the magnetic moment, which characterizes the current distribution within the sample and determines its interaction with the external magnetic field.
+The above equation defines the magnetic moment.
 This derivation was first proposed by Gyorgy et al.\ \cite{Gyorgy1989}.

 Here, $l$, $w$, and $t$ are the film length, width, and thickness, respectively, and $J_c$ is the critical current density.
 The sample rotates about an axis perpendicular to $B$ and parallel to its longer side $l$.
 This approach is valid when the critical current density $J_c$ is uniform.
 With $m$, we can obtain $I_c=J_cwt$ from Eq.~\ref{Gyorgy}.